plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 I compared stats between [Plausible Analytics](https://plausible.io/) and Google Analytics.
 Google Analytics was installed using the default method while Plausible was installed [using a proxy](https://plausible.io/docs/proxy/introduction) to get the most accurate data on the level of blockage.

-Here's the data Plausible Analytics shows for the three days in late August 2021 when the site got a lot of traffic:
+Here's the data Plausible Analytics shows for the three days in late August 2021 when the site got a lot of traffic (Plausible allows you to share your dashboard publicly so you can explore [these stats here](https://plausible.io/markosaric.com?period=custom&from=2021-08-26&to=2021-08-28)):

 ![Plausible Analytics stats](/uploads/plausible-analytics-stats-hn-post.png)